This notice cancels and replaces Notice 2002 March 2017. Details of any changes to the previous version can be found in paragraph 1.2 of this notice.

 2.3 AWRS timeline

-From 1 April 2017 obligations commence on trade buyers.
-All applicants will have been advised of whether they have been approved.
-The online look-up service will become available for trade buyers to check the approval status of their suppliers.
+From 1 April 2017 obligations commenced on trade buyers.
+The online look-up service is available for trade buyers to check the approval status of their suppliers.

 2.4 Exclusions from the scheme